asleepace/asleepace.com/src/content/blog/bun-elysia-react-ssr.md

 ---
-title: 'React SSR with Bun & Elysia'
+title: 'Bun, Elysia & React SSR'
 description: 'How to build a simple website using React, Bun and Elysia with server-side rendering in 2023.'
+author: 'Colin Teahan'
 pubDate: 'Sep 13 2023'
 heroImage: '/blog-placeholder-4.jpg'
 ---